-It is not necessary to power the server off and on to reset the server.
+It is not necessary to power the server off and on to simply reset (power cycle) the server.
 Use the procedures in one of the following sections to reset the server.

 Caution - This method will cause any unsaved data on the server to be lost; for example, this procedure might corrupt the server file systems.